German council warns Merkel on generous coalition pledges

 Among their planned measures are a nationwide minimum wage, a hike in pensions for mothers with children born before 1992 and steps that would make it more attractive for people to stop working before they reach the statutory retirement age of 67.

-In their 531-page report, entitled "Against a backwards looking economic policy", the council said future challenges would be far more difficult to overcome if labour and welfare reforms introduced by former Chancellor Gerhard Schroeder in 2003 were diluted or reversed.
+"Future challenges will be far more difficult to overcome if the Agenda 2010 reforms become diluted or reversed in some cases," the council said, referring to labour and welfare state reforms unveiled by former German chancellor Gerhard Schroeder in 2003.

-"The economic situation is good but we are nonetheless concerned about whether the right course is being set for the future," said Christoph Schmidt, head of the panel.
+The council noted that the German government, which has promoted "Agenda 2010" as a model for fellow euro zone states like Spain and France, needed to avoid diluting at home the very reforms it has trumpeted abroad.

-Merkel has promoted "Agenda 2010" as a model for fellow euro zone states like Spain and France, but the council warned her government against diluting at home the very reforms it was trumpeting abroad.
+"We need to re-start the reform process not undo it," the economists said, pointing to a looming demographic challenge in Germany, which has one of the lowest birthrates in Europe.

 INDUSTRY AND ECONOMISTS WORRIED